ZunoFramework/zuno-rest/README.md

 # zuno-rest

-`zuno-rest` is a C++ library for making HTTP requests with support for both synchronous and asynchronous operations.
+`zuno-rest` is a C++ library for making HTTP requests with support for synchronous, asynchronous, and streaming operations.
 It leverages `libcurl` for HTTP operations and `nlohmann/json` for JSON handling.

 ## Requirements